VRazgaitis/geometry_engine/README.md

 # Geometry Engine
 This project locally deploys a Flask server that performs RESTful 3D geometric operations on a provided set of coordinate points.
-Client-side calls can be made by splitting terminals and running examples, or by
+Client-side calls can be made by splitting terminals and running examples, or with Postman

 ## Available endpoint computations
 ### Bounding Box